clemensvonmolo/Nspire-Movie-Player/README.md

 Enjoy your movie.

-## Licence
+## License

-Licenced under GPLv3.
+Licensed under GPLv3.
 See LICENSE.